-Oyster is a TfL smartcard which can hold credit, for use as Pay As You Go (PAYG) as well as pre-purchased Travel products.
+Oyster is a smartcard which can hold credit to pay as you go, as well as Travelcards.

-Using an Oyster card on the train is simple.
-Just touch in on the yellow card reader at the start of your journey, and touch out at the end.
-The fare is automatically deducted from your card.
+Using pay as you go with an Oyster card on the train is simple.
+Just touch in on the yellow card reader at the start of your journey and touch out at the end.
+The correct fare is automatically deducted from your card.

-You can use Oyster card on all Southern trains within the London Fare Zones (zones 1-6) – as well as on buses, Tubes, Trams, the Docklands Light Railway, London Overground and most National Rail services in London.
+You can use your Oyster card on all Southern trains within the London Zones 1-6 – as well as on buses, Tubes, Trams, The Docklands Light Railway, London Overground, TfL Rail and most National Rail services in London.

 Buying and topping up your Oyster card at a Southern station

-You can buy your Oyster card at East Croydon and London Victoria.
+You can buy or top up your Oyster card at: